 - After they do the gallery walk, ask them, “Did you feel comfortable with everyone looking at your picture?”

-- Sometimes students don’t realize who their audience is who will see the pic.
+- Sometimes students don’t realize who their audience is that will see the picture.

 - Talk about parents sharing embarrassing pics.
 How does that make you feel?

 B. CLASS DISCUSSION:

 - Have a class discussion: Why do we take selfies?
 While selfies are fun and usually make us feel good, we need to be careful of the kind of selfies we take, where we take them, who is in them, and who we share them with.

 - Brainstorm together: Where are places that it may be disrespectful to take a selfie? (memorial sites, funerals, places that prohibit photos) What could happen if you take a picture anyway (trouble at school, banned from visiting)?

 - Discuss appropriate vs inappropriate selfies?
 Consider age levels when discussing this.
 Selfies should not show violence or be threatening.
 Selfies should not poke fun at another.
 Selfies should show respect for one’s self and each other.

 - Have students help understand the vocabulary and give positive and negative examples to develop the concepts.

 - Discuss comments on texts or sites.
 Have you ever received a mean comment on a selfie you posted?
 How did it make you feel?
 What did you do?
 What can you do if you receive mean comments in the future (save the evidence, report the website, tell me or another trusted adult)?